StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 For example, the `order_id` field in the order table can uniquely identify data rows, so the `order_id` field can be used as the primary key.

 Since v3.0, the sort key of a Primary Key table is decoupled from the table's primary key.
 Therefore, you can choose columns frequently used as query filter conditions to form the sort key.
-For example, if you frequently query product sales performance based on the combination of two dimensions, order date and merchant, you can specify the sort key as `dt` and `merchant_id` using the `order by (`dt`,`merchant_id`)`clause.
+For example, if you frequently query product sales performance based on the combination of two dimensions, order date and merchant, you can specify the sort key as `dt` and `merchant_id` using the <code>order by (\`dt\`,\`merchant_id\`)</code> clause.

 Note that if you use [data distribution strategies](../Data_distribution.md), the Primary Key table currently requires the primary key to include partitioning and bucketing columns.
 For example, the data distribution strategy uses `dt` as the partitioning column and `merchant_id` as the hash bucketing column.
 The primary key also needs to include `dt` and `merchant_id`.